New York is a licensed-carry state. There is no constitutional or permitless carry. To possess or carry a handgun anywhere in the state, including...

 New York is a licensed-carry state.
 There is no constitutional or permitless carry.
 To possess or carry a handgun anywhere in the state, including inside a vehicle, you must hold a valid pistol or revolver license issued under Penal Law 400.00.
 Carrying in a vehicle adds two extra layers on top of the basic license rule: the network of sensitive and restricted locations created by the Concealed Carry Improvement Act (CCIA), and a separate criminal rule for how a firearm must be stored when it is left in a vehicle.

-This page describes what the statutes say and flags where post-Bruen litigation (the Antonyuk cases) has changed how parts of the CCIA are enforced.
+This page describes what the statutes say and flags where post-Bruen litigation (Antonyuk v.
+James, Christian v.
+James, and Wolford v.
+Lopez) has changed how parts of the CCIA apply.

 A valid license under Penal Law 400.00 is required to possess or carry a pistol or revolver, and that includes carrying one on your person while driving.
 New York issues different classes of pistol licenses under Penal Law 400.00(2), including a license to "have and carry concealed" and a license limited to "possess on premises."
 A premises-only license does not authorize carrying a handgun in a vehicle or anywhere outside the licensed home or place of business.
 Only a carry license permits carry on your person in a vehicle.